 AAA Editor Notes

-Pacific Aviation Museum is at 319 Lexington Blvd. in Hangar 37 on Ford Island; shuttle buses provide transportation from the USS Arizona Memorial Visitor Center.
+Pacific Aviation Museum is at 319 Lexington Blvd. in Hangar 37 on Ford Island; shuttle buses provide transportation from the Pearl Harbor Visitor Center.
 World War II aircraft and artifacts from the Pacific are showcased in a 42,000-square-foot former seaplane hangar that weathered the attack on Pearl Harbor.

 Upon arrival visitors step back in time to December 7, 1941, the date of the Pearl Harbor bombing.
 Film footage shown in a 200-seat theater; a P-40 fighter; a diorama of a Japanese Zero aboard a carrier; an exhibit about a Japanese Zero that crash landed on Ni‘ihau; and a damaged civilian plane create an impressive portrait of the momentous event.